23. Electric circuits

 Voltage

 Voltage is a property of electric circuits that’s very prevalent in our lives.
-Voltage has a symbol of the capital letter V. The units for voltage are volts, which also has a symbol of the capital letter V, as described in the previous chapter of this textbook.
+Voltage has a symbol of the capital letter V. The symbol for voltage is the capital letter V, and the unit is the volt, which also has a symbol of the capital letter V, as described in the previous chapter of this textbook.

 Voltage is a measure of electric potential, a property we discussed in the previous chapter.
 Usually, voltage is measured as a difference in electric potential between two points.
 This is why you may hear the term “potential difference” used in discussions of voltage.